As well as making Homemade Limoncello for Christmas hamper gifts, I decided to give an orange version a go, aptly named Spiced Arancello.

 After a week it is time for the next stage.
-Boiling water and sugar are mixed together until the sugar is dissolved (see recipe below for full measurements) and then added to the orange, spice and vodka booze.
+Mixing boiling water and sugar are together until the sugar dissolves (see recipe below for full measurements) and then add to the orange, spice and vodka booze.
 For this stage, I decided to pour my boozy mix into a large bowl, adding the water-sugar mix to this and stirring.
-I then replaced this back into my Kilner jar, which just fit the drink in.
+Replace this back into the Kilner jar, which just fits the drink in.
 I wanted to ensure that the two liquids had mixed together and that it did actually fit into the jar (I had a standby jar ready in case that it didn’t!).

 Once the jar is full of the new mixture, it should be sealed and left for another week, again being shaken regularly.

-Once the drink is bottled it is ready to be labelled, store it somewhere cool until you are ready to drink, or give away as a gift.
+Once the drink is in the bottle it is ready to have a label.
+Store it somewhere cool until you are ready to drink, or give away as a gift.
 Easy peasy orange squeasy!

-For an added touch when giving away as a gift, fresh pieces of peel, cardamon pod and cinnamon can be added to the bottle, making it slightly more decorative.
+For an extra touch when giving away as a gift, fresh pieces of peel, cardamon pod and cinnamon can be added to the bottle, making it slightly more decorative.